 How to Grow Your Own Bonsai Tree

-In addition to these methods of obtaining a bonsai some firms are now supplying bonsai which have already had their initial training, and sometimes they are planted in suitable containers.
-These ready made bonsai may or may not be entirely to a buyer’s liking; if they are not they can, to a certain extent, be altered and improved by the new owner by well thought-out training and pruning.
+In addition to these methods of obtaining a bonsai, some firms are now supplying bonsai that have already had their initial training, and sometimes they are planted in suitable containers.
+These ready-made bonsai may or may not be entirely to a buyer’s liking; if they are not they can, to a certain extent, be altered and improved by the new owner by well-thought-out training and pruning.
 If the tree has not been planted in a way that pleases, this can also be adjusted when it is repotted.

 Each method is quite simple and may have advantages over the others, depending on the species concerned and whether or not large numbers are required.

-For sowing any seed the best receptacles are 5 inch pots or seed pans, as these give good drainage and can b easily moved when necessary.
+For sowing any seed, the best receptacles are 5-in. pots or seed pans, as these give good drainage and can be easily moved when necessary.
 The pot should be thoroughly cleaned and then crocked and filled carefully.
-A large crock, convex side uppermost is placed over the hole and covered with about an inch and a half of broken pot crocks or gravel, which inturn is covered with moss or fiber to keep the crocks free from soil.
+A large crock, convex side uppermost is placed over the hole and covered with about an inch and a half of broken pot crocks or gravel, which, in turn, is covered with moss or fiber to keep the crocks free from soil.

 Compost is filled in each pot and evenly filmed to within about half an inch on top.
-This last rather depends on the size of the seed.
+This last part rather depends on the size of the seed.
 Allow room to cover the seeds with their own depth of soil and leave a quarter inch space for watering.
-This space is less at this stage than for later watering because the seedlings need to be as near the light as possible to prevent them from becoming ‘drawn’ and leggy.
+This space is smaller at this stage than for later watering because the seedlings need to be as near to the light as possible to prevent them from becoming "drawn" and leggy.